ashishtiwari1993/ashish.one/content/blogs/elastic-apm-docker-single-node.md

 # Port to expose APM Server to the host
 APM_PORT=8200

+# Port to expose Logstash Server to the host

+# Here we are not specifying any port for logstash.
+# But if you want to use any port in the input plugin,
+# Feel free to mention in the docker-compose.yml file.
+LOGSTASH_PIPELINE_PATH=/tmp/pipeline/

 # Increase or decrease based on the available host memory (in bytes)
 MEM_LIMIT=1073741824